getlost01/gfg-potd/09-2023(sep)/05 - Print adjacency list.md

 ### My Approach

-A basic question with diresct appoach:
+A basic question with a direct approach:

-- I'm creating an adjacency list of 2D vector to represent the graph.
+- I'm creating an adjacency list of a 2D vector to represent the graph.
-- I iterate through the given edges and add them to the adjacency list, ensuring to **add both directions** since it's an undirected graph.
+- I iterate through the given edges and `push` them to the adjacency list, ensuring to push vertices from both directions since it's an undirected graph.

 ### Time and Auxiliary Space Complexity